RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 including such prominent writers as Dalton Trumbo and Ring Lardner, and the infamous witch-hunts conducted by the House Un-American Activities Committee (HUAC) (one of whose members was a newly elected congressman named Richard Nixon) were dark periods in our nation's history and in the entertainment industry.

-If you have trouble believing that writers could be blacklisted, hauled before Congress, and asked about their party affiliations in the United States of America, try imaging Ronald Reagan as a liberal Democrat and president of the screen actors guild
+If you have trouble believing that writers could be blacklisted, hauled before Congress, and asked about their party affiliations in the United States of America, try imagining Ronald Reagan as a liberal Democrat and president of the screen actors guild
 (both of which he was at the time).